 | Selenium | 33 μg | 36 μg | 52 μg |

-There is no one "better" than the other: they are complementary.
+Neither is "better" than the other: they are complementary.

-- White fish (cod) : ideal for low-fat and low-calorie diets.
+- White fish (cod): ideal for low-fat, low-calorie diets.
 High in quality protein.
 Low in mercury.
-Perfect for weight control.
+Perfect for weight management.

-- Oily fish (sardines, salmon) : rich in omega-3 fatty acids (cardiovascular protection, anti-inflammatory).
-Higher in calories, but the fat is healthy.
-Also higher in iron and B vitamins.
+- Oily fish (sardine, salmon): rich in omega-3 (cardiovascular protection, anti-inflammatory).
+More caloric but the fat is healthy.
+More iron and B vitamins.

-The Spanish Agency for Food Safety and Nutrition (AESAN) recommends consuming fish 3-4 times per week , alternating between white and oily fish.
-Cod, sardines , and salmon are excellent options to cover both groups.
+The recommendation from AESAN (Spanish Agency for Food Safety) is to consume fish 3-4 times a week, alternating white and oily fish.
+Cod, sardines and salmon are excellent options to cover both groups.

-The amount of fat in the fish directly affects how to cook it:
+The fat content of fish directly affects how it is cooked:

-- White fish (cod) : being low in fat, it dries out easily if overcooked.
-The best techniques are confit, steaming, brief oven cooking, or stewing .
+- White fish (cod): having little fat, it dries out easily if overcooked.
+The best techniques are confit, steaming, quick baking or stewing.
 It needs oil or sauce to compensate.

-- Oily fish : the intramuscular fat keeps it juicy even with intense cooking.
-It holds up well on the griddle, grill, and oven without drying out.
+- Oily fish: intramuscular fat keeps it juicy even with strong cooking methods.
+It holds up well to grilling, barbecuing, and baking without drying out.

-That is why cod is traditionally cooked in oil (pil pil, confit) or in sauce (Vizcaína, ajoarriero): the external fat compensates for the lack of internal fat in the fish.
+This is why cod is traditionally cooked in oil (pil pil, confit) or in sauce (Vizcaína, Ajoarriero): the external fat compensates for the lack of internal fat in the fish.

 Frequently Asked Questions

-Yes, but very little in the meat (0.2 g/100 g).
-However, cod liver is very rich in omega-3 fatty acids, which is why cod liver oil has been a traditional supplement.
+Yes, but little in the flesh (0.2 g/100g).
+However, cod liver is very rich in omega-3, which is why cod liver oil has been a traditional supplement.
 If you're looking for omega-3, combine cod with oily fish like sardines or salmon.

 Is salted cod fattier than fresh cod?

-No. The salting process doesn't add fat; it only partially dehydrates the fish.
-Salted and desalted cod has essentially the same nutritional composition as fresh cod, with slightly more residual sodium.
+No. The salting process does not add fat; it only partially dehydrates the fish.
+Desalted salted cod has essentially the same nutritional composition as fresh cod, with slightly more residual sodium.

-With 82 kcal/100g, cod is one of the leanest foods available.
-What can increase its calorie content is the way it's prepared: pil pil (with plenty of oil) or au gratin (with béchamel sauce) are higher in calories due to the added ingredients.
+At 82 kcal/100g, cod is one of the leanest foods available.
+What can add calories is the way it's prepared: pil pil (with abundant oil) or gratins (with béchamel) are indeed more caloric due to the added ingredients.

-Skrei is fresh, seasonal cod (caught during the winter migration in Norway).
-It is a white fish, like all cod.
-Its difference is that it is fattier than regular cod (because it is in its spawning period), but it is still a white fish.
+Skrei is fresh seasonal cod (caught during the winter migration in Norway).
+It is white fish, like all cod.
+Its difference is that it is fattier than regular cod (being in its spawning period) but it is still white fish.

 White fish (cod, hake) is ideal for children: mild flavor, low in fat, high in protein, and low in mercury.
-Small sardines are also excellent because of their omega-3 fatty acids and calcium.
+Small sardines are also excellent for their omega-3 and calcium content.

 - Cod liver oil: benefits